 Personal data should be collected only from the data subject unless one of the following apply:

-If personal data is collected from someone other than the data subject, the data subject must be informed of the collection unless one of the following apply:
+If personal data is collected from someone other than the data subject, the data subject must be informed of the collection unless one of the following applies:

 Where it has been determined that notification to a data subject is required, notification should occur promptly, but in no case later than: